Ryangwaite/AWS-SAA-C02-Course/README.md

 - CloudWatch alarms
 - Checks of checks (calculated)

-### 1.9.3.
+### 1.9.5.
 Route 53 Routing Policies Examples

 - **Simple**: Route traffic to a single resource.
 Client queries the resolver which has one record.
 It can have multiple values in a record e.g. It could respond with 3 values and these get forwarded back to the client.
 The client then picks one of the three at random.
 This is a single record only.
 No health checks.

 - **Failover**: Create two records of the same name and the same type.
 One is set to be the primary and the other is the secondary.
 This is the same as the simple policy except for the response.
 Route 53 knows the health of both instances.
 As long as the primary is healthy, it will respond with this one.
 If the health check with the primary fails, the backup will be returned instead.
 This is set to implement active - passive failover.

 - **Weighted**: Create multiple records of the same name within the hosted zone.
 For each of those records, you provide a weighted value.
 The total weight is the same as the weight of all the records of the same name.
 If all of the parts of the same name are healthy, it will distribute the load based on the weight.
 If one of them fails its health check, it will be skipped over and over again until a good one gets hit.
 This can be used for migration to separate servers.

 - **Latency-based**: Multiple records in a hosted zone can be created with the same name and same type.
 When a client request arrives, it knows which region the request comes from.
 It knows the lowest latency and will respond with the lowest latency.

 - **Geolocation**: Focused to delivering results matching the query of your customers.
 The record will first be matched based on the country if possible.
 If this does not happen, the record will be checked based on the continent.
 Finally, if nothing matches again it will respond with the default response.
 This can be used for licensing rights.
 If overlapping regions occur, the priority will always go to the most specific or smallest region.
 The US will be chosen over the North America record.

 - **Multi-value**: Simple records use one name and multiple values in this record.
 These will be health checked and the unhealthy responses will automatically be removed.
 With multi-value, you can have multiple records with the same name and each of these records can have a health check.
 R53 using this method will respond to queries with any and all healthy records, but it removes any records that are marked as unhealthy from those responses.
 This removes the problem with simple routing where a single unhealthy record can make it through to your customers.
 Great alternative to simple routing when you need to improve the reliability, and it's an alternative to failover when you have more than two records to respond with, but don't want the complexity or the overhead of weighted routing.

+-**Geoproximity**: Aims to calculate physical distance between customer and record and respond with lowest distance.
+We can define a bias that can be used to shrink or grow a region that customers are routed to.

+### 1.9.6.
+Route 53 Interoperability
+Route 53 is reponsible for two roles:
+- Registrar
+- Domain hosting

+The default is to for Route53 to perform both roles but can do only one.

+Common scenario is to use a 3rd-pary (e.g. GoDaddy) registrar with Route53 hosted name servers.

+Can associate domain registration with one AWS account and run the hosted zone in another.
 ---

 ## 1.10.
 Relational-Database-Service-RDS